 - Ian Fleming created James Bond while living in Cascais

-- It was in Cascais that António Oliveira Salazar died while falling from his chair
+- It was in Cascais that António Oliveira Salazar died when he fell off his chair

-- The Cascais Line was the place of origin of urban art in Portugal
+- The Cascais Line was the birthplace of urban art in Portugal

-In the village of Cascais it is possible to have a peaceful and safe life, at the same time a cosmopolitan and diverse life.
+In the village of Cascais it is possible to have a quiet and safe life, at the same time, a cosmopolitan and diverse life.
 Cascais is the third largest municipality in the district of Lisbon with more foreign residents, with the following communities standing out:

-Cascais is undoubtedly a multicultural village with a lot of outdoor life all year round.
-Cascais has one of the most expensive real estate markets in the world, with great potential for return on investment, similar to Saint Tropez.
-The quality of life, the gastronomy, the simplicity and the know how to receive from the inhabitants of Cascais are the main assets of this town.
-The village of Cascais allows it to be lived on foot, due to the proximity of all infrastructures.
+Cascais is undoubtedly a multicultural village, with a lot of outdoor life throughout the year.
+Cascais has one of the most expensive real estate markets in the world, with great potential for return on investment, similar to that of Saint Tropez.
+The quality of life, gastronomy, simplicity and knowing how to receive from the inhabitants of Cascais are the main assets of this location.
+The village of Cascais can be lived on foot, due to the proximity of all infrastructures.

 Cascais and Estoril Quick Facts

-- Cascais Town Hall is organized in four parishes:
+- Cascais City Council is organized into four parishes:

 - Cascais has a physical area of 97.4 km2 and a maritime area of 119 km2

-- Cascais receives over 500,000 tourists a year, most from the UK, Spain and France
+- Cascais receives over 500,000 tourists a year, mostly from the UK, Spain and France

-- Cascais offers three municipal libraries, 24 school libraries, a mobile library and a digital library.
+- Cascais provides three municipal libraries, 24 school libraries, a mobile library and a digital library

-- Two out of ten people in Cascais were born in other countries.
+- Two out of ten of the inhabitants of Cascais were born in other countries

 - Cascais was considered the third best municipal brand in the Tourism, Business and Social Areas

-- Cascais offers excellent conditions for the practice of sport, namely through the existence of two bike paths, three mountain bike trails, 67 tennis courts, 14 swimming pools, 4 athletic tracks, 7 maintenance circuits, 6 golf courses, 26 paddle courts , 4 equestrian centers, 4 nautical centers, 1 canoeing space, 6 surf spots and 2 windsurf and kitesurf spots
+- Cascais offers excellent conditions for the practice of sport, namely through the existence of two bike paths, three mountain biking routes, 67 tennis courts, 14 swimming pools, 4 athletics tracks, 7 fitness circuits, 6 golf courses, 26 courses paddle, 4 equestrian centers, 4 nautical centers, a space for canoeing, 6 places for surfing and 2 for windsurfing and kitesurfing

-- São Domingos de Rana has approximately 57 thousand inhabitants and has more inhabitants than 85% of the Portuguese chambers
+- São Domingos de Rana has approximately 57 thousand inhabitants and has more inhabitants than 85% of the councils in Portugal

-- Tires Aerodrome is the eighth busiest airport structure in the Iberian Peninsula
+- The Tires Aerodrome is the eighth busiest airport structure in the Iberian Peninsula

-- There are more than 100 nationalities living in Cascais, with a total of approximately 23,000 immigrants.
-Most immigrants living in Cascais are from Brazil, seven thousand, from Romania, two thousand, Cape Verde, 1500, Ukraine, 1400, Guinea-Bissau, 1300, and the United Kingdom, 1100.
+- There are more than one hundred nationalities living in the Municipality of Cascais in a total of approximately 23 thousand immigrants.
+The majority of immigrants living in Cascais are from Brazil, 7,000, Romania, 2,000, Cape Verde, 1500, Ukraine, 1400, Guinea-Bissau, 1300, and the United Kingdom, 1100.

-Cascais is a town founded approximately 650 years ago.
+Cascais is a village founded approximately 650 years ago.
 The most important events are:

-- Elevation of Cascais the villa by charter of 1364 issued by King Dom Pedro
+- Elevation of Cascais to town by charter of 1364 issued by the king Dom Pedro

-- The Spanish invasion of 1580 began in Cascais with the arrival of Duke de Alba’s troops.
+- The Spanish invasion of 1580 began in Cascais with the arrival of the Duke of Alba’s troops

-- Most of the fortresses were built in the 17th century during the reign of Dom John IV.
+- Most of the fortresses were built in the 17th century, during the reign of Dom João IV

 - Cascais was virtually completely destroyed during the earthquake of November 1, 1755